faizyasar/faizyasar/README.md

 I am a Sydney-based marketer, graphic designer & photographer.
 I'm a Graduate of Torrens University — Bachelor of Business (Marketing).

-I dabble in a thing or two
+Ehhhh I dabble in a thing or two

 - Creative strategy & integrated marketing communications
 - Graphic design & visual identity